 The first line of defense that Coinbase uses to ensure your account safety is your password.
-It is up to you to use a strong password that won’t be easily forged.
-Use a random character generator tool, write it down somewhere safe, and store your password with LastPass.
+It is up to you to use a strong password that won't be easily forged.
+Use a random character generator tool, write it down somewhere protected, and store your password with LastPass.

 Coinbase provides two-factor authentication methods to further secure your account.
 Google Authenticator is the most secure two-factor authentication method for Android devices.
 Just download the Google Authenticator app and Coinbase will require a six-digit code from your smartphone or tablet.